TempeHS/2026CT_Web_Feedback/Jamie.L/feedback.md

 | scam2.html           | Template      | Typography                  | Simple text content                      | Scam prevention resource link                   |
 | style.css            | Stylesheet    | N/A                         | N/A                                      | Basic navbar styling                            |
 | main.py              | Flask App     | N/A                         | Routes, render_template, data structures | Application logic with 16 routes                |

-Jamie.L has created an impressive Hollow Knight boss guide website that serves as a comprehensive resource for players navigating the challenging boss battles in this popular indie game.
-The site combines detailed gameplay information with strategic advice, featuring boss statistics, charm recommendations, completion checklists, and strategic guides.
-The project demonstrates excellent understanding of the target gaming audience while incorporating creative elements like a humorous scam awareness feature that adds personality to the educational content.

 ## HTML Structure and Semantics